brickcap/openresty_examples/book.md

 and now all your errors will be logged to the terminal.

 But error logs are only effective when an error occurs in our program.
-What if we want to say quyickly see the value of a variable?
+What if we want to say quickly see the value of a variable?
 For these cases we can use a combination of `ngx.log()` and the nginx's logging constants to write to the error log.
 For instance we can do this:-

 ```
 local body = res.body